A strong no-go theorem on the Wigner's friend paradox

-To obtain the expectation values required for the inequalities being tested at each $\mu$ value, we performed the nine sets of measurements that arise from combining the three independent measurement settings on Alice's and Bob's sides.
-The typical number of counts per measurement set is 91000 coincidences.

 The experimental results are shown in Fig.\ \ref{fig:results}.
 The $\mu$ values cover the full range of interest, from none of the inequalities being violated (at low $\mu$), to the violation of all inequalities (at high $\mu$).
-The experimental data demonstrates the sequential violations of the Bell non-LF, Semi-Brukner, and Genuine LF inequalities.
+The experimental data demonstrate the sequential violations of the Bell non-LF, semi-Brukner, and genuine LF inequalities.
 The data points corresponding to $\mu=0.80$ and $\mu=0.81$ are of particular significance, as they demonstrate that it is possible to violate Bell inequalities without violating any LF inequalities.
-(We can be confident of this because we verified that the remaining 928 LF inequalities are also not violated.)
-This means that the correlations allowed by an LHV model are a subset of the correlations allowed by LF assumptions.
+(We can be confident of this because we verified that none of the 932 LF inequalities are violated.)

+This means that the correlations consistent with LF assumptions are a superset of the correlations consistent with an LHV model.
 The case of $\mu=0.87$ is the first of the plotted data sets where a contradiction with the LF assumptions occurs, through the first violation of an inequality associated with LF.
 Finally, the two highest $\mu$ values verify that the genuine LF inequality can also be violated.
 All the experimental data points, except for the case of $\mu=0.81$, are at least two standard deviations away from 0, thus attesting the violation or non-violation of the inequalities with statistical significance.
-This covers all the different regions we show in terms of \mbox{(non-)violation} of different inequalities, since the data set at $\mu=0.81$ belongs to the same region as $\mu=0.80$.
+This covers all the regions we show in terms of \mbox{(non-)violation} of different inequalities, because the data set at $\mu=0.81$ belongs to the same region as $\mu=0.80$.
 Along with the experimental data, the results predicted for the design measurement directions and input states of Eq.\ (\ref{quasi-W}) are shown by the solid lines.
-We note, however, that the inequalities are device-independent, therefore our conclusions are independent of which states and measurement directions were actually employed in the experiment.
+However, because the inequalities are device-independent, our conclusions are independent of which states and measurement directions were actually employed in the experiment.